 Programming planned for June – October

 Social media promotion has already started, and also engages viewers with objects in the collection.
-‘City-wide poster marketing commences in June.
+The ‘30 days of Maryfield’ campaign focuses on the Maryfield depot, in its 125th anniversary month.
+City-wide poster marketing commences in June.

 The exhibition encourages people to share memories, and contribute to the oral history project.
 Further oral history interviews will take place during the exhibition period and beyond.